bluefeet/o-js/doc/Overview.md

 The above would include the `Type` and `augment` modules, and their dependencies.
 You could then run `grunt minify` to produce a `o.min.js` ready for your use.

 Make sure that you know which version of o.js you are creating a build of.
 If you've just cloned the o-js repo then you are on the master branch with all the latest development work, which could very well be broken.
-To get yourself pointed at a particular release version you'll want to reset to whatever version you'd like your custom build based on.
-For example:
+To get yourself pointed at the latest released code checkout the `current` branch:

-    git reset --hard v0.0.10
+    git fetch
+    git checkout current
+    git pull --ff-only

-Then when you run `bin/combine` you'll be using the code from that version.
+Then when you run `bin/combine` you'll be using the code from the latest stable release.

+## The current Branch

+This branch contains the latest released version, making it easier to create links to the latest official documentation.

 ## Contributing